The Rappers Who Keep Dropping Tracks About World War II — And The Government That Loves Them

 While his father wanted him to learn about Poland’s history, Tadek dedicated himself to mastering the audio equipment he’d inherited from an uncle.
 He recorded songs to cassette using samples from his PlayStation, recordings for children, and classical composers like Brahms and Beethoven.
 He was still in high school when he began performing live shows.

 “I was fucking scared,” he said when recalling his first performance.
-“Everyone told me that I was really white in the face on stage.”
+“Everyone told me that I was really white in the face onstage.”

 Within a few years Tadek had started a group called Firma, rapping about weed and vodka and girls.
 By the mid-2000s, they were playing around 50 concerts a year.